ckeditor/ckeditor5/docs/tutorial/editor.md

 ## Configuration

 The editor by itself doesn't do much — at this stage it's just an empty shell.
 What provides almost all functionality to the editor are the plugins.
-We'll give more into the in the next chapter, so for now let's just install two plugins that provide the bare minimum needed to type in the editor.
+We'll get more into the plugins in the next chapter, but for now let's just install two plugins that provide the bare minimum needed to type in the editor.

 ```js
 // Add these two imports